cmacrury/cmacrury.github.io-old/_pages/about.md

 I'm interested in optimization under uncertainty, particularly in the presence of randomness.
 This includes problems such as prophet inequalities, assortment optimization, and stochastic matching.
-A focus of my work is designing algorithms these problems via randomized rounding tools.
+A focus of my work is designing algorithms for these problems via randomized rounding tools.